arvindholmes-asimo/JS-DOC/java script.md

 >https://medium.com/@LindaVivah/es6-javascript-understanding-let-const-9eba72b22f66#:~:text=Why%20were%20Let%20%26%20Const%20added%3F&text=Variables%20declared%20with%20let%20and,block%2C%20not%20to%20the%20function.

+### Reference
+Reference data types, unlike primitive data types, are dynamic in nature.
+That is, they do not have a fixed size.
+>Most of them are considered as objects, and therefore have methods.
+Examples of such data types include `arrays, functions, collections, and all other types of objects.`

 Variables declared inside a { } block cannot be accessed from outside the block Variables declared with the `var keyword can NOT have block scope.` Variables declared `inside a { } block can be accessed from outside the block.`